Dmitry Sablin: Sanctions

 On September 30, 2022, amid the Russian invasion of Ukraine, he was added to the U.S. sanctions list in response to "sham referendums" and the "annexation of Ukrainian territories by Russian occupation forces."
 The U.S. Department of State noted that deputies unanimously adopted legislation on fake news, with some deputies playing a key role in disseminating Russian disinformation about the war.

 On December 16, 2022, he was included in the sanctions list of the 27 countries of the European Union for supporting and implementing policies undermining the territorial integrity, sovereignty, and independence of Ukraine, as he "voted for the illegal annexation of Ukraine’s Donetsk, Luhansk, Kherson, and Zaporizhzhia regions."

 On February 23, 2023, he was placed on Canada's sanctions list targeting "regime associates," as he "voted for legislation related to the invasion and attempted annexation of four Ukrainian regions."

 Earlier, he was included on similar grounds in the sanctions lists of Switzerland, Ukraine, and New Zealand.

 Personal life

 Sablin is married to Alla Sablina (née Nalcha), who is the General Director of Rota Real Estate.

 Dmitry Sablin co-owns several Rota Group assets, including Rota-Krym, which owns property in the annexed region of Crimea.
-According to Dozhd, Sablin is one of the wealthiest members of the State Duma.
+According to TV Rain, Sablin is one of the wealthiest members of the State Duma.